simp/simp-doc/docs/user_guide/PXE_Boot.rst

    * ``MODEL NAME`` is usually of the form ``OSTYPE-MAJORRELEASE-ARCH`` for consistency.

    * You will need to know what kickstart file you are using.
-UEFI and Legacy mode require separate kickstart files.
+UEFI and BIOS mode require separate kickstart files.
 Other things that might require a different kickstart file to be configure are disk drive configurations and FIPS configuration.
 Create a different linux model file for each different kickstart file needed.

 .. code-block:: ruby